Injury Lawyer in Las Vegas, NV

 - Comparative Negligence: If you are partly to blame for the accident that caused your injuries, Nevada law will reduce your amount of compensation according to a rule called modified comparative fault.
 The key factor is the percentage of fault attributed to your own actions.
 Therefore, if a jury finds you 40 percent responsible, your total compensation will be 40 percent less.

-Compassionate, Dedicated Injury Lawyers
+Compassionate, Dedicated Injury Lawyer

 If you sustain any injury because of negligence, call Paul Padda in Las Vegas.
 Padda and his accomplished team have years of experience helping people pursue compensation for their losses in Las Vegas and throughout Nevada.
 If you or a loved one was hurt and it wasn’t your fault, you will need a law firm that has access to top expert witnesses, displays confidence in the courtroom and can deliver fast and fair results.